haseeb-505/task_management_system/README.markdown

      Connection pooling is configured in `config/db.js`.

    - **Initialization**:
+     Database is automatically initialized when we run the `dev` or `start` command.
-     To initialize the database and create required tables, run:
+     To initialize the database and create required tables manuaully for some reason, run:
      ```bash
      node src/config/initDB.js
      ```